Queen Elizabeth II: 'Mourning but celebrating' King Charles's visit

 While Barbara Green, from Hillsborough, didn't have far to travel, that didn't stop her from getting up early: She has been in position since 05:00 BST.

-She's brought with her a picture of when the now King Charles awarded her an MBE for services to special education five years ago.
+She has brought with her a picture of when the now King Charles awarded her an MBE for services to special education five years ago.

 "It just means everything to me to be here today," says the former school principal.